MustBeArt/LAIR/README.md

 Unfortunately, there's no way to enter the inverse assembler manually.
 You'll have to get one of the file transfer methods working in order to use it.

-After you load the configuration (either ```lair_v1._a``` or one your created), check the listing screen and see if the DATA column has been replaced by an inverse assembler column.
+After you load the configuration (either ```lair_v1._a``` or one you created), check the listing screen and see if the DATA column has been replaced by an inverse assembler column.
 If not, you'll need to load the inverse assembler manually.
 Go back to the Hard Drive screen and LOAD to the ANALYZER from the file ```iz80_i```.
 Check the listing screen again; it should now be displaying the inverse assembler.
 If you now save your configuration, the inverse assembler should load automatically next time.

 ## Use with RC-2014 Pro Backplane